usdaud/algotradinglib.github.io/en/pedia/t/trend_following.md

 ### Technical Indicators

 Various [technical indicators](../t/technical_indicators.md) are used in trend-following strategies to generate signals and confirm trends.
-Popular indicators include the Moving Average Convergence Divergence (MACD), the Relative Strength Index (RSI), the Average Directional Index (ADX), and the [Parabolic SAR](../p/parabolic_sar.md).
+Popular indicators include the Moving Average Convergence Divergence (MACD), the Relative Strength Index (RSI), the [Average Directional Index](../a/average_directional_index_(adx).md) (ADX), and the [Parabolic SAR](../p/parabolic_sar.md).
 These indicators help traders identify trends, measure their strength, and determine potential reversal points.

 ## Advantages and Disadvantages